We don’t support this browser anymore.

 Our view

 Despite a rebase in prices, one of Rio's main attractions remains very much intact.
 Its flagship Pilbara iron ore business is the group's cash cow.
-It's not immune to inflation though and costs have been rising, but we're starting to see the rate of increase ease with costs expected in the range of $21.75-23.5 per ton for 2024.
+It's not immune to inflation though and costs have been rising, but we're starting to see the rate of increase ease and costs are expected in the range of $21.75-23.5 per tonne for 2024 ($23.2 over H1).

 All in, Rio’s valuation looks relatively attractive.
-The iron ore portfolio has room to growth with the Simandou project and Rio is well placed to benefit from demand for decarbonising metals like copper.
+The iron ore portfolio has room to grow with the Simandou project, and Rio is well placed to benefit from demand for decarbonising metals like copper, lithium and aluminium.
 Commodity price moves will always be key to performance, so investors should prepare for ups and downs.

 Environmental, social and governance (ESG) risk